 Introductions: Discussion, Syllabus, Examples, Phones, Carriers, SMS

 Find SMS based interactions or campaigns that you think are interesting.
-Add them to the wiki for class discussion.
+Write a blog post.

 Get setup with the PHP mail parsing script

 Create an SMS/MMS based project for a particular purpose (finding potholes, documenting speeding vehicles, locating clowns), open it up for others to use.